Njiru, Nairobi: Njiru Sub-county

 The sub-county borrows its name from the neighbourhood.
 It is the second largest sub-county after Lang'ata with an area of 129.9 km2.
-It borders Embakasi subcounty.
-It covers eastern to the farthest east area in Nairobi: from Kariobangi South, Dandora, Ruai, Saika, Njiru, parts of Kayole, to Kamulu.
+It borders Embakasi sub-county.
+It covers eastern to the furthest east area in Nairobi: from Kariobangi South, Dandora, Ruai, Saika, Njiru, parts of Kayole, to Kamulu.
 The sub-county has a population of 626,482, the highest after Embakasi and Kasarani sub-counties; with a population density of 4,821 km2.

-The Sub-county is headed by the sub-county administrator, appointed by a County Public Service Board.
+The sub-county is headquartered in Ruai, headed by a Deputy County Commissioner, working under the Ministry of Interior.